 High and medium priority test cases are always included in the new agile regression test suite.

 - Low priority.
 These test cases (the remaining 60%) cover the rest of functionality.
-Testing engineers use them in regression testing before a major release to ensure full test coverage.
+Test engineers use them in regression testing before a major release to ensure full test coverage.

 Test prioritization: Collaborative approach

-Though reasonable and convenient, prioritization approaches need caution, as they may lead to technical debt, a pitfall undermining overall project implementation.
+Though reasonable and convenient, prioritization approaches need caution, as they may lead to technical debt.

 So how is it possible to optimize Agile regression testing and at the same time control technical debt?
 The answer is in regression testing automation, the third optimization strategy.

-Automating regression testing in an Agile environment is the best way to deal with most common challenges this type of testing presents.
-Automated regression testing reduces the testing time from days to hours and spares a testing engineer the tedious task of running the same test cases again and again.
-Nevertheless, automation of regression testing in Agile should be treated with caution.
+In our projects, automating regression testing in an Agile environment has proved to be the best way to deal with most common challenges this type of testing presents.
+For example, for one of our clients, we have opted for test automation to optimize regression testing of a secure mobile app.
+Automated regression testing allowed us to reduce the testing time and spared a testing engineer the tedious task of running the same test cases again and again.

 Besides, automated regression test suite, however comprehensive, cannot be valid forever.
 In Agile, automated regression testing demands that the test suite fully reflects the changes and updates in the application functionality.
-It is reasonable to review it after each major release and discard obsolete test cases that no longer contribute to the product quality assurance.
+Therefore, review it after each major release and discard obsolete test cases that no longer contribute to the product quality assurance.

 Focus on communication